OHIO HOUSING AUTHORITIES CONFERENCE BY-LAWS

 The Administrative Committee will be responsible for the Constitution and By-Laws, Public Relations, Memberships, Resolutions, Accounting and Budget, and will oversee all activities of the Corporate Office.
 The President shall appoint someone to serve as Parliamentarian of the Conference.

 The Housing Information Committee will keep OHAC Members updated on new rules and regulations that affect the operations of our Authorities.
-This will include Legal and Large/Small PHA Issues.
-Publications are also concerns of this committee.

 The Legislative Committee will follow all National, State and Local legislative issues, and inform the Conference on such that may affect PHA operations.